-.
-Notice I say ‘down’ and not just out sweep.
-A slight downward arm pull will bring an upward movement of your body, giving your mouth and nose more chance to clear the water surface.
+There is a little more to it than just tilting the head.
+Inhalation should take place as the arms sweep out and down.
+Notice I say ‘down’ and not just out-sweep.
+A slight downward arm pull will bring an upward movement of your body, giving your mouth and nose more chance to clear the water's surface.

 The body position for breaststroke can be an angled one, with legs being slightly deeper.
-This allows for easier lifting the head and therefore easier breathing.
+This allows for easier lifting of the head and, therefore, easier breathing.

 Combine this arm action with tilting the head back to breathe, and you should get sufficient movement to inhale.
-Don’t just rely on tilting the head though.
+Don’t just rely on tilting the head, though.

-so many times, and while most won’t conquer it overnight, given some practice and perseverance almost all crack it eventually.
+I’ve seen many adult beginners struggle with this aspect of breaststroke so many times, and while most won’t conquer it overnight, given some practice and perseverance almost all crack it eventually.

 Breathing is not simply a matter of lifting your head but more due to the movement of your whole body.

 Your body’s ability to float depends on your relative density.
-Without getting into detailed physics, basically some people float and some people do not and it depends on how fat or thin we are.
+Without getting into detailed physics, basically, some people float, and some people do not, and it depends on how fat or thin we are.

 You can help your body to float by relaxing more in the water, which is difficult to do when you are learning to swim.

 The rise of the body and lifting of the head over the water surface is then assisted by the arm action.
-The arm pull is outward and slightly downward and this together with the leg kick will provide enough lift to breathe.
+The arm pull is outward and slightly downward, and this, together with the leg kick, will provide enough lift to breathe.

-Combine all this with a nice relaxed body position and your overall floating position in the water will be higher.
+Combine all this with a nice relaxed body position, and your overall floating position in the water will be higher.

 I would like to know how to develop proper breathing technique while learning to swim breaststroke.

-Combine the above with slow relaxed movements and with practice and patience you should have a smooth and easy breaststroke.
+Combine the above with slow, relaxed movements and with practice and patience; you should have a smooth and easy breaststroke.